leonidasbrandao/moodle-iassign/README.md

 3) Unpack 'iAssign-master.zip' directly in Moodle root folder;

 4) Under role "administrator", go to the 'Site administration' and click on 'Notifications'.

+For more information about code see in https://github.com/leonidasbrandao/iAssign/wiki.